genesiscommunitysuccess/docs/docs/01_getting-started/06_developer-training/0a_fundaments.md

 - Create User Interfaces.
 - Control Access.

-These five steps are a roadmap for creating and application and will be the five steps used in the tutorials following this page.
+These five steps are a roadmap for creating an application, so you will these in the tutorials that following.

-### The Elements of any Application
+### The elements of any application

 #### GPAL